castai/docs/docs/guides/start-saving-quickly.md

 downtime, cancel the drain command and retry draining with the additional --force flag.

-You should see that the drained nodes disappear (empty Node deletion policy) and, in few moments, new nodes in the same availability zone appear (Unscheduled Pod policy with Headroom).
+You should see that the drained nodes disappear (empty Node deletion policy) and, in few moments, new nodes in the same availability zone appear (Unscheduled Pod policy).

 Check the remaining nodes.
 You will see that list is shorter because the command below selects only nodes in the AWS autoscaling group (ASG) and new nodes don't use ASG.